yellowmessenger/documentation/docs/platform_concepts/studio/steps/action-nodes-and-logic.md

 Output of Raise Ticket Node dictates general behaviour for any error in creating a ticket.
 In most real life scenarios, it is preferred to show appropriate reason to user as to why they cannot to an agent.

 > **Note** : Once any specific event is active and configured, the corresponding flow will be given preference.
+Bot is never paused unless ticket is in ASSIGNED state (i.e. Agent is interating with the user).

 Follow two steps to handle custom scenarios -
-1. In Event Hub, activate the custom inbox event.
-> Scenarios that can be handled -
+1. In Event Hub, activate the custom inbox event.Scenarios that can be handled -

-  All Available Agents Busy
+  - All Available Agents Busy
-  All Available Agents Away
+  - All Available Agents Away
-  All Available Agents Offline
+  - All Available Agents Offline
-  All Available Agents Limit Reached
+  - All Available Agents Limit Reached
-  Queue Not Enabled
+  - Queue Not Enabled
-  Group Queue Not Enabled
+  - Group Queue Not Enabled
-  Group Queue Limit Reached
+  - Group Queue Limit Reached
-  Offline Ticketing Not Enabled
+  - Offline Ticketing Not Enabled
-  Offline Ticketing Not Enabled for Groups
+  - Offline Ticketing Not Enabled for Groups
-  Offline Ticket Queue Limit Reached
+  - Offline Ticket Queue Limit Reached

 2. Build a Flow with relevant event added in the Start Trigger.

 **Working Hours**

-If bot is suppose to respond with a different message outside of agent working hours, Working Hours in **Logc Node** can be used.
+If bot is suppose to respond with a different message outside of agent working hours, **Logc Node** can be used.

 ![](https://cdn.yellowmessenger.com/ciDa5Gn2ZzbK1625675537775.png)